 Looking for more Sri Lanka travel tips and destination guides?
 Click here for everything you need to help plan your trip to Sri lanka!

 12 things you should know before visiting Sri Lanka

-Update January 2021: Sri Lanka has officially reopened for tourism.
-However, there are several conditions including a confirmed booking in 1 or more designated “Safe and Secure Level 1” hotels for up to 14 days – during this time you are allowed to switch between Level 1 hotels and use the hotel facilities, but you are not allowed out of the hotel unless traveling to a pre-approved tourism site at an approved time.
+Update April 2021: Sri Lanka has officially reopened for tourism.
+However, there are several conditions for non-vaccinated travelers including a confirmed booking in 1 or more designated “Safe and Secure Level 1” hotels for up to 14 days – during this time you are allowed to switch between Level 1 hotels and use the hotel facilities, but you are not allowed out of the hotel unless traveling to a pre-approved tourism site at an approved time.
 This is being called a “bio-bubble” by the tourism board.
 Though there is no minimum stay requirement, if you plan on staying in Sri Lanka under 14 days you will not be allowed to travel outside of the “bio-bubble”.

 The situation and rules may change quickly and without warning.
 Many countries are asking their citizens not to travel at this time.
 You should consider whether it is appropriate for you to travel internationally at this time and have a back-up plan for if you test positive and are placed in mandatory quarantine in Sri Lanka, or if your country changes their inbound passenger regulations.

 1. It is time consuming to travel around Sri Lanka

 Sri Lanka is only about 430 KM tall and 220 KM wide (about the same size as Tasmania in Australia or Lithuania), but it can take you hours and hours to travel from place to place as the roads can be extremely busy, especially along the coastal belts.
 Expect to wait for cows to cross the road, the occasional monkey appearing out of nowhere, crazy bus drivers who are constantly at risk of head-on collisions and sometimes even a stubborn elephant in the middle of the road.